If you are applying for a mortgage, you will come across the term ‘mortgage underwriting.’

 As we suggested already, a mortgage advisor at YesCanDo Money can help you with your loan application form.
 We will firstly carry out an income multiple calculation.
 We will make sure your form is filled out correctly so there will be less need for the lender or underwriter to reject it because of missing or inaccurate information.
 We will also advise you on the financial documents you need to back up your application.

-We can also increase your chances of getting a mortgage approved by matching you with the most suitable lender.
-As lenders often have different criteria regarding income multiple calculation, age, level of income, deposit sizes, credit reports, etc., it might be that some lenders are better fitting to your personal circumstances than others.
+It’s with our expertise that we can help increase your chances of getting a mortgage approved by matching you with the most suitable lender.
+As lenders often have different criteria regarding income multiple calculations, age, level of income, deposit sizes, credit reports, etc., it might be that some lenders are better fitting to your personal circumstances than others.
 Your appointed mortgage advisor will have an understanding of which lender will be right for your situation and they will advise you accordingly.